r4ulcl/WiFiChallengeLab-docker/README.md

 docker-compose up -d --file docker-compose.yml
 ```

+#### Optionally: Install Wi-Fi tools

+Go to the folder where the tools will be installed and execute `Attacker/installTools.sh`

 ### Create your own VM using vagrant

 #### Requirements

-- A Linux host with at least 4 CPU cores and 4 GB of RAM.
+- A host with at least 4 CPU cores and 4 GB of RAM.
-- docker
-- docker-compose
+- vagrant

 #### Create the VM with vagrant